mastodon/documentation/content/en/spec/activitypub.md

 replies
 : A Collection of statuses that are in reply to the current status.
 Up to 5 replies from the same server will be fetched upon discovery of a remote status, in order to resolve threads more fully.
 On Mastodon's side, the first page contains self-replies, and additional pages contain replies from other people.

+likes
+: A Collection used to represent `Like` activities received for this status.
+The actual activities are not exposed by Mastodon at this time.

+likes.totalItems
+: The number of likes this status has received.

+shares
+: A Collection used to represent `Announce` activities received for this status.
+The actual activities are not exposed by Mastodon at this time.

+shares.totalItems
+: The number of `Announce` activities received for this status.

 #### Poll-specific properties

 endTime